Camilo Castelo Branco: Works

 Camilo Castelo Branco is probably the most prolific of all Portuguese writers, his work including novels, plays, verse, and essays.
 In addition, Camilo was the first Portuguese writer able to support himself financially from his writing alone.
 In all, his publications number about five hundred and sixty, but he is best known for his novels.
 Even though Camilo churned out a lot of work to pay the bills, he never lost his individuality.
 His familiarity with personalities allowed him to enliven his writing with a succession of memorable characters and Portuguese types, such as the "brasileiro" (a returned Portuguese emigrant who had made his fortune in Brazil), the old "Fidalgo" (nobleman) of the north of Portugal, and the Minho priest.

 Camilo's novels may be divided into three periods.
 The first period comprises his romances of the imagination, of which Os Mistérios de Lisboa, in the style of Eugène Sue, is a fair example.

 The second period includes his novels of manners, a style he developed and remained the chief exponent of until the appearance of O Crime de Padre Amaro by Eça de Queiroz.
 In these novels he combines realism and idealism, and perfectly captures the domestic and social life of Portugal in the early part of the 19th century.
+His 1866 novel The Fall of an Angel is a political satire about a man from the countryside who become integrated in the corrupt and luxurious world of politics in Lisbon.

 The third period embraces his writings in the realms of history, biography and literary criticism.
 Among these may be cited Noites de Lamego, Cousas leves e pesadas, Cavar em ruínas, Memórias do Bispo do Grão Pará and Boémia do Espírito.

-Among the most notable of his romances are O Romance de um Homem Rico, his favorite, Retrato de Ricardina, Amor de Perdição, the collection of novellas Novelas do Minho and A Brasileira de Prazins.
+Among the most notable of his romances are O Romance de um Homem Rico, his favorite, Retrato de Ricardina, Doomed Love, the collection of novellas Novelas do Minho and A Brasileira de Prazins.
 Many of his novels are autobiographical, like Onde está a felicidade?, Memórias do Cárcere and Vingança.
 Castelo Branco is an admirable story-teller, largely because he was a brilliant improvisatore, but he does not attempt character study.
 He has a richness of vocabulary probably unmatched in all Portuguese literature, often using obscure words.
 At the same time, few Portuguese authors have demonstrated so profound a knowledge of the vernacular tongue.
 Though nature had endowed Camilo with a poetic temperament, his verses are considered to be mediocre, while his best plays are cast in bold lines and contain powerfully dramatic situations, and his comedies are a triumph of the grotesque, with a mordant tone reminiscent of the work of Gil Vicente.